-[Listen to the sound file while you read — two inches to the right of this line on this page, marked “Aubre’s Gift”]
+[Listen to the sound file while you read — an inch and a half to the right of this line on this page, marked “Aubre’s Gift”]

 The Savior sweats drops of blood in the garden.